Copper-Flame/christopher_resume/index_2027.md

 ---
-layout: resume
+layout: cv
-title: Brigham Young's Resume
+title: Christopher Baldwin's Resume
 ---
-# Brigham Young
+# Christopher Baldwin
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+Enlisted in the Idaho Guard and Student at BYU-Idaho

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>